Arno0x/WebDavDelivery/readme.md

 **Options**:

-You can tell webDavDelivery to server only one single file, no matter what the directory requested by the client is:
+You can tell webDavDelivery to serve only a single file, no matter what the directory requested by the client is:
 	`./webDavDelivery.py -f some_file_path`

 The `-v` flag makes webDavDelivery more verbose about the WebDAV traffic.
 This can help debugging.